Germany at a Glance

 If you do not originate from an EU country and want to live in Germany, you also have to go to the Einwohnermeldeamt and register your new address.
 However, this is not where it ends.
 After obtaining your Meldebestätigung, you need to apply for an Aufenthaltserlaubnis, a residence permit, as well.
 You can receive a residence permit from the local Foreigners’ Office (Ausländerbehörde).

 For this, you may need a valid passport, proof that you have enough financial means in order to support yourself (i.e. a bank statement or an employment contract), proof of health insurance cover, and proof of residence for the city in which you’ll be living.
-People moving with their dependent family members only need one person to apply for a residence permit.
-Once it is granted, each family member will receive an appropriate stamp in their passport.
+People moving with their dependent family members only need one person to apply for a residence permit, if they are an EU national.
+If not, family members must apply for their own residence permits.

 For more information on how to get a German residence permit, please consult our Germany: Visa and Administration section.